 How about a pint from the start-up that was named Best Kansas Brewery at the 2017 Midwest Beerfest in only its second year of operation?
 Visit the tasting room at Aero Plains Brewing.

 River City Brewing Co. opened its doors in 1993 as the first brewpub in Wichita; the others have opened during the past decade.
-In addition to the above, there’s Wichita Brewing Co. & Pizzeria West, Wichita Brewing Co. & Pizzeria East, Hopping Gnome Brewing Company, Third Place Brewing and Limestone Beer Co.
+In addition to the above, there’s Augustino Brewing Co., Bricktown Brewery, Wichita Brewing Co., Wichita Brewing Co. & Pizzeria, Hopping Gnome Brewing Company, Third Place Brewing, Limestone Beer Co.and Nortons Brewing Co.